 Breach of this policy may result in disciplinary action to be taken by ECB or SCB, as well as any other league, Club or representative organisation that incorporates it into their own rules and policies.

 Individuals may be required to remove internet postings which are deemed to constitute a breach of this policy.
-Failure to comply with such a request may result in disciplinary action against Participants..
+Failure to comply with such a request may result in disciplinary action against Participants.

-If we have evidence that anyone has acted improperly on social media regarding a cricket related matter in Shropshire, including towards any other Participant then on a positive finding by the SCB disciplinary action may be taken and you risk any or all the following sanctions (these are not exhaustive).
+If we have evidence that anyone has acted improperly on social media regarding a cricket related matter in Shropshire, including towards any other Participant, then on a positive finding by the SCB disciplinary action may be taken and you risk any or all the following sanctions (these are not exhaustive).

 An indefinite ban from all grounds, venues, buildings, and events connected with Shropshire Cricket including the Shropshire County Cricket League (“SCCL”) other participatory leagues, and Shropshire County Cricket Club (‘’ SCCC’’)